getcellm/cellm/README.md

 Example usage:

-- `=PROMPTWITH("openai/gpt-4o-mini", A1:D10, "Extract keywords")` will extract keywords using OpenAI's GPT-4o mini model instead of the default model from app settings.
+- `=PROMPTWITH("openai/gpt-4o-mini", A1:D10, "Extract keywords")` will extract keywords using OpenAI's GPT-4o mini model instead of the default model.

 ## Use Cases
 Cellm is useful for repetitive tasks on both structured and unstructured data.
 Here are some practical applications: